Taxes

 There’s no hard and fast rule when it comes to the best time to form an S corporation for your therapy practice.

-Most financial advisors recommend forming an S corporation after you reach a certain level of annual profit—anywhere from $60,000 to $100,000—after which point the costs of forming an S corporation are balanced out by the benefits.
+Most financial advisors recommend forming an S corporation after you reach a certain level of annual profit—typically $100,000—after which point the costs of forming an S corporation are balanced out by the benefits.

-At Heard, we typically recommend clients wait to form an S corp until after being in business for at least one year as it can be difficult for a first-time therapy practice owner to project what their annual profit will be.
+At Heard, we typically recommend clients wait to form an S corp until after being in business for at least one year as it can be difficult for a first-time therapy practice owner to project what their annual profit will be, unless they are sure they will make over the $100,000 net income threshold.

 Deadlines for filing S corporation status